chapel-lang/chapel/doc/rst/technotes/llvm.rst

 The ``--ccflags`` option can control which LLVM optimizations are run, using the same syntax as flags to clang.

-Additionally, if you build your compiler with ``CHPL_WIDE_POINTERS=node16`` and then compile a program with ``--llvm --llvm-wide-opt --fast``, you will allow LLVM optimizations to work with global memory.
+Additionally, if you compile a program with ``--llvm --llvm-wide-opt --fast``, you will allow LLVM optimizations to work with global memory.
 For example, the Loop Invariant Code Motion (LICM) optimization might be able to hoist an access of a remote variable - ie, a 'get' - out of a loop.
 This optimization has produced better performance with some benchmarks.

-CHPL_WIDE_POINTERS=node16 is necessary to use ``--llvm-wide-opt`` because of historical limitations in LLVM support for pointers in different address spaces having different sizes.
-The default ``CHPL_WIDE_POINTERS=struct`` uses a 128-bit wide pointer, but ``CHPL_WIDE_POINTERS=node16`` packs wide pointers into a pointer-sized value (normally 64 bits) which includes 16 bits of node number in order to avoid these problems.
-We plan to remove this requirement in the future to enable ``--llvm-wide-opt`` to work with ``CHPL_WIDE_POINTERS=struct``.

 Caveats:

-* ``--llvm-wide-opt`` currently requires ``CHPL_WIDE_POINTERS=node16``, which
-  means that it will not work with the numa locale model since packed pointers will not have a sublocale.
 * ``--llvm-wide-opt`` may add communication to or from a task's stack, so it may not function correctly for combinations of tasking and communication layers in which some task has a stack outside of an acceptable region for